How to Make a Taco Meatloaf Bowl with Macaroni and Cheese, and Braised Carrots

 - When the butter has melted, add the carrots and saute for 5 minutes, stirring occasionally.2 large carrots or 4 medium carrots, peeled and cut into 1/2" rounds

 - Add the broth (it should come about halfway up the sides of the carrots), honey, thyme, salt, and pepper.
 Cover and cook at a simmer until the carrots can be pierced easily with a fork.
 If the pan has dried before this has happened, add a little bit of water and continue braising.
 If liquid remains in the pan when the carrots are done, remove the lid and continue cooking for a few minutes until the pan is nearly dry.~1/4 cup chicken or vegetable broth, 1 tbsp honey, 1/4 tsp dried thyme, 1/4 tsp salt

-If you make this taco meatloaf bowl or any of its components, please comment and/or share a pic!
-(Psst.
-You really should make the taco meatloaf.)
+If you make this taco meatloaf bowl or any of its components, please comment here or share a pic with me on Instagram!